-Do you feel unsafe at home while social distancing?
+What to do if you feel unsafe at home

 Having to stay at home is not easy for everyone.
 There are organisations out there who can support you.

-Being told to stay at home for the next number of weeks can bring feelings of anxiety or panic for some people.
+Being told to stay at home can bring feelings of anxiety or panic for some people.
 If home isn’t a safe environment for you, it can be hard to feel comfortable there.
 These feelings can come on top of any worry you might already be feeling about the COVID-19 (Coronavirus) pandemic, making this a very difficult time.

 In order to prevent the spread of the virus any further, it’s important that we practice social distancing.
 This means staying at least 2 metres away from other people, and staying at home as much as possible.